phuse-org/CTDasRDF/doc/Repository-Ref.md

     -   Project ontology TTL files
     -   External ontology files (eg: time.ttl)
 -   **/data/SAS**
-    -   CSV Files used in the SAS conversion process (analog to the R process).
+    -   CSV Files created by SAS from source XPT files.
+Alternative to the R process.
 -   **/data/source**
     -   Source XPT file for data conversion
-    -   .csv files created by converting XPT files (+ graph metadata CSV file created from R)
+    -   CSV files created by R from source XPT files.
+Also contains graph metadata CSV file created by R.
-    -   SMS Map files that map their corresponding CSV files to the triplestore.
+    -   Stardog SMS Map files that map their corresponding CSV files to the triplestore.
     -   .BAT files that drive the SMS to triplestore process
 -   **/data/source/updated\_cdiscpilot**
     -   SDTM files updated to version 3.2 by the PhUSE data generation team.
     -   Copy individual flies into the parent /source when ready to start developing conversion of that file.
 -   **/data/source/define content**
     -   Files related to DEFINE.
-    -   **TODO:** Determine if files still relevant.
-Last update was March 2018.

 ### Documentation

 -   **/doc**
-    -   Files in this folder are outdated (2018-10-25) and should be moved/updated/deleted...
+    -   Project documentation.
+Primary Github markdown.
 -   **/doc/Pubs**
     -   Project Publications, with subfolders for various conferences and the Project White Paper \[not yet available 2018-10-25\]
 -   **/doc/StudyDocs**
     -   Documents from the orginal study.
 Currently only contains the protocol as PDF.
 -   **/doc/images**
-    -   Images to be included in the project documentation, including the .rmd/html projec files.
+    -   Images to be included in the project documentation, including the Github Markdown files.

 ### R